Setting Up

 cd scratch-blocks

-This will create a folder called scratch-blocks
+This will create a folder called scratch-blocks and download scratch-blocks inside it.

 - Download scratch-blocks